strongloop/loopback/docs/api-model-remote.md

 The arguments description defines either a single argument as an object or an ordered set of arguments as an array.
 Each individual argument has keys for:

  * arg: argument name
- * type: argument datatype; must be a[loopback type](http://wiki.strongloop.com/display/DOC/LoopBack+types).
+ * type: argument datatype; must be a [loopback type](http://wiki.strongloop.com/display/DOC/LoopBack+types).
  * required: Boolean value indicating if argument is required.
- * root: For callback arguments: set this property to true if your function has a single callback argument that should be used as the root object returned to remote caller.
-Otherwise a map (argument-name to argument-value) is returned.
+ * root: For callback arguments: set this property to `true` if your function has a single callback argument to use as the root object returned to remote caller.
+Otherwise the root object returned is a map (argument-name to argument-value).
  * http: For input arguments: a function or an object describing mapping from HTTP request to the argument value, as explained <a href="#argdesc-http">below</a>.